seanf316/P4-Cinema-Go/README.md

 ## **Overview**

 Cinema | Go is a Movie site designed to allow a User to find and review Movies.
-The site features a search function using the TMDB API that allows user's to search for any Movie they wish.
-There is a Trending and Top Rated section too so user's can view the most popular Movies today and the highest rated of all time.
-User's will be able to view Movie details such as Title, Director, Overview and Trailers etc. User's will also be able to review Movies and add Movies to a watchlist that can be displayed in their own customisable Profile page, here they will be able to enter information about themselves and upload their own Profile picture.
+The site features a search function using the TMDB API that allows users to search for any Movie they wish.
+There is a Trending and Top Rated section too so users can view the most popular Movies today and the highest rated of all time.
+Users will be able to view Movie details such as Title, Director, Overview, Trailers, etc. Users will also be able to review Movies and add Movies to a watchlist that can be displayed on their customizable Profile page, here they will be able to enter information about themselves and upload their Profile picture.
+You are not authorized to delete this review.

 Developed by Sean Finn.